powsybl/.github/BRANCHING_RELEASE_STRATEGY.md

 You can then create a Release note and tag via the GitHub UI, using directly the release branch.
 The tag must respect the pattern `vX.Y.Z`
 Please make sure that your release note is comprehensive to all bug fixes of the corrective release.

-You shall then follow the steps described above in [Publishing a relelease](#publishing-a-release).
+You shall then follow the steps described above in [Publishing a release](#publishing-a-release).